entropyxyz/entropy-docs/docs/01-Intro.md

 Smart contracts are very powerful primitives for building decentralized applications.
 But smart contracts are **limited** to the set of operations exposed by the smart contract infrastructure.
 Smart contracts typically cannot:

-- instruct nodes to construct calls outside the network (chain)
+- Instruct nodes to construct calls outside the network (chain)
-- hold private state
+- Hold private state
-- cheaply perform computation-intensive operations that are often required by cryptography
+- Cheaply perform computation-intensive operations that are often required by cryptography
-- automate recurring or scheduled computation
+- Automate recurring or scheduled computation
-- change or update rules for smart contract execution; upgradeable contracts solve this but create other problems
+- Change or update rules for smart contract execution; upgradeable contracts solve this but create other problems
-- change properties of the underlying network (block times, transaction subsidy rules, privacy features, etc.)
+- Change properties of the underlying network (block times, transaction subsidy rules, privacy features, etc.)

 The construction of a Chain-Agnostic Decentralized Asset Custodian relies on these features.
 Entropy would be impossible to construct on a smart contract platform.